schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 ```

 This would compile and build the executable in the project.
-To do this, `Stack` will first download the required GHC version for the project.
+To do this, `stack`will first download the required GHC version for the project.
 This can be seen from initial log snippets.
-This is a unique feature of Stack. `Stack` not only helps in building Haskell projects, but it also manages the compiler version, that is the GHC version that would be used.
+This is a unique feature of Stack. `stack`not only helps in building Haskell projects, but it also manages the compiler version, that is the GHC version that would be used.

 To run the executable generated above, after the `stack build` command finishes run `stack run`